Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Performance Evaluation

-Fig. \ref{FigTargetSNR} shows the minimum required SNRs of polar codes constructed by polar sequence, GA algorithm and MWD sequence to achieve the target BLER under the AWGN channel with the code rate range $R = 0.0625 \sim 0.9375$.
-The required SNRs of AUB equal to the target BLER are also provided.
-The MWD sequences in Table \ref{TabMWDsequenceN128} and Table \ref{TabMWDsequenceN256} are used to construct polar codes in Fig. \ref{FigTargetSNR}(a) and Fig. \ref{FigTargetSNR}(b), respectively.
+Fig. \ref{FigN256MWDinv} provides the BLER performance of polar codes with $N=256$ and $K=128$, where IMWD sequence means the inverse MWD sequence with the opposite criterion 3), i.e., when the synthetic channels have the identical $d_i$ and $A_i$, $W_N^{(i)}$ with less $i$ has larger $U\left(W_N^{\left(i\right)}\right)$ than others.
+The MWD of polar codes with the two construction methods is identical, i.e., $d_{\min} = 16$ and $A_{d_{\min}} = 42288$.
+We can observe that the performance of IMWD sequence is worse than that of MWD sequence for $L=4,8$ and $16$ with the performance gaps $0.17$dB, $0.11$dB and $0.08$dB at BLER $10^{-2}$, respectively.
+Then, for $L = 16$, the performance of the two sequences is close to the MWUB in the high SNR region.
+Thus, polar codes with the empirically designed criterion 3) have better performance than the opposite criterion 3).

-Fig. \ref{FigTargetSNR}(a) provides the required SNRs of SCL decoding with $N=128$, $L = 8$ and BLER $\le 10^{-4}$.
-In Fig. \ref{FigTargetSNR}(a), we observe that the required SNRs of polar sequence, GA algorithm and MWD sequence are close to the required SNRs of corresponding AUB.
-Since the polar codes constructed by the MWD sequence have the optimum AUB, the required SNRs are less than or equal to those of the polar sequence and GA algorithm.
-Specifically, the MWD sequence shows about $0.68$dB and $1.13$dB SNR gaps at $R = 0.75$ compared with the GA algorithm and the polar sequence, respectively.
-Thus, MWD sequence can improve the performance of polar codes with medium list size for short code length.
-Then, there is about $0.45$dB SNR gap between the MWD sequence and the corresponding AUB at $R = 0.5$, which means SCL decoding with list size larger than $8$ can provides less minimum required SNR to achieve BLER $\le 10^{-4}$.
+Fig. \ref{FigTargetSNR} shows the minimum required SNRs of polar codes constructed by polar sequence \cite{3GPP_5G_polar}, GA algorithm \cite{GA} and MWD sequence to achieve the target BLER under the AWGN channel with the code rate range $R = 0.0625 \sim 0.9375$.
+The required SNRs of MWUB equal to the target BLER are also provided.
+The MWD sequence in Table \ref{TabMWDsequenceN256} is used to construct polar codes.